adaniloff/KongUserBundle/README.md

 # KongUserBundle

-A tool to make it easier to implement the kong solution on a Symfony project
+A tool to make it easier to implement the [Kong CE]((https://docs.konghq.com) solution on a Symfony project

 ## Dependencies